Civil Process

 Civil Process Step 2

-Civil will review the initial documentation and, if it is determined the matter would be more appropriately handled by another NIH resource, it will be referred to the most appropriate partner office(s).
-Civil will notify the reporting party of any referrals and provide them with a referral information as well.
-Those resources include, but are not limited to:
+Civil will review the initial statement and documentation.
+If it is determined the matter would be more appropriately handled by another NIH resource, it will be referred to the most appropriate partner office(s).
+Civil will notify the IC of any referrals and provide them with initial information collected.
+Partner offices include, but are not limited to:

 Civil Process Step 3